werabred/flask_project/README.md

 # flask_project
-this is the week 10 assignment for mgs406
+this is the week 10 homework for mgs406